 What better way to explore a harbor than by boat?
 Watermark offers water taxis and a number of cruises to take in some of the area’s most popular landmarks including Fell’s Point, the Bay Bridge, and the U.S. Naval Academy.
 Specialty sunset cruises with live entertainment are also available.
 For those seeking a bit of fun, there is even a haunted Spirits & Spirits boat tour and an urban pirate ship!

 Kiddoes may enjoy themed paddle and electric boats operated by the Living Classrooms Foundation.
-The Chessie Dragon paddle boats and electric Pirate Ships of Baltimore are a popular family-friendly attraction and provide employment to youth and young adults.
+The Chessie Dragon paddle boats and electric Pirate Ships of Baltimore are popular family-friendly attractions and provide employment to youth and young adults.
 Proceeds from ticket sales support hands-on education and training programs.
 Since 1985, the Living Classrooms Foundation has served over 30,000 Baltimore children, youth, and adults.

 View Baltimore from above

 It seems as if no big city is complete without an opportunity to view the skyline from above.
 Baltimore is no exception.
 Top of the World is located on the 27th floor of the city’s World Trade Center.
-For around $6 USD, visitors can visit the 27th floor of the World Trade building for a spectacular view of Baltimore’s skyline, the Inner Harbor, and more.
+For around $6 USD, visitors can visit the 27th floor of the World Trade Building for a spectacular view of Baltimore’s skyline, the Inner Harbor, and more.